doubletgeekedup/int-dashboard/docs/README.md

 ## Documentation Updates

 All documentation is regularly updated to reflect the current system state.

-## Recent Updates

-**Latest Status (July 31, 2025)**: System is fully operational with comprehensive code cleanup completed.
-Knowledge page functionality includes add entry, search, node relationships, and analytics - all confirmed working.
-Removed 5 unused services, resolved all TypeScript errors, and updated documentation.

-Last updated: July 31, 2025.
+Last updated: July 29, 2025.